 The pride of the French tank fleet was the Char B1, which was a heavy tank (technically a battle tank and not the real heavy tank, which would be a superheavy tank design).
 Already having been improved from the B1 standard to the B1 bis, alongside constant small modifications, the B1 bis was to be improved to the B1 ter heavy tank.
 It would be a B1 with a cheaper transmission, replacing the extremely precise but costly Nader transmission, a more powerful engine at 350 horsepower engine, 75mm armor with sloped panels on the side, a 2 man turret (although some controversy exists over this, the turret ring was to be expanded), 5 man crew (with a mechanic), and a traverse on the main 75mm gun of 10 degrees.
 Three of the examples of the tank were sunk in 1940 when being evacuated on a ship.
 Although the concept of a hull gun and turret was a dead end, by the standards of any 1940 and 1941 battlefield, it would have remained a potent vehicle.

-Somua S40, an improved version of the Somua S35 with better suspension, a more powerful engine, a new turret, lowered hull, welded turret (combined with the hull to decrease cost and improve armor homogenity), later programs to have more turret armor.
+The Somua S40 was an improved version of the Somua S35 with better suspension, a more powerful engine, a new turret, lowered hull, welded turret (combined with the hull to decrease cost and improve armor homogeneity), and later programs had included more turret armor.
 During the war the French had a 3-man turret proposal for it, and one with a 75mm gun (SARL 42).
 Presumably if the war had continued the French would have placed greater focus on producing them than lighter vehicles which proved relatively ineffectual.

 SAu 40 self-propelled gun, utilizing a 75mm gun mounted in a casemate as an assault gun, but principally designed for indirect fire.
 There was as well the ARL 40/ARL V39 based on BDR G1B (a proposed medium tank design which was rejected for the Renault G1R) hull for another SPG, serving the same function, with the SAu 40 being used by the cavalry and the ARL V39 being used by the infantry.